acceleratescience/conceptual-cartography/README.md

 There are a number of ways to run this repo.

+## Installation of PyTorch
+Due to the nature of PyTorch installations across different hardware, we have left the installation of PyTorch to the user.
+For installation instructions, please refer to the [PyTorch installation page](https://pytorch.org/get-started/locally/).
+The majority of the development for this repo was done using ROCm...not CUDA.

 ## User interface
 You can run the code in this repo using the user interface.
 This is a simple web app that allows you to upload a text file and visualize the conceptual landscape.
 To run the user interface, follow these steps: